RedHatOfficial/ansible-role-rhel7-stig/README.md

 Ansible remediation role for profile stig-rhel7-disa
 Profile Title:  DISA STIG for Red Hat Enterprise Linux 7
 Profile Description:
 This profile contains configuration checks that align to the
-DISA STIG for Red Hat Enterprise Linux V1R1.
+  DISA STIG for Red Hat Enterprise Linux V1R4.

   In addition to being applicable to RHEL7, DISA recognizes this
-configuration baseline as applicable to the operating system
+  configuration baseline as applicable to the operating system tier of
-tier of Red Hat technologies that are based off RHEL7, such as RHEL
+  Red Hat technologies that are based off RHEL7, such as:
-Server,  RHV-H, RHEL for HPC, RHEL Workstation, and Red Hat
+  - Red Hat Enterprise Linux Server
+  - Red Hat Enterprise Linux Workstation and Desktop
+  - Red Hat Virtualization Hypervisor (RHV-H)
+  - Red Hat Enterprise Linux for HPC
-Storage deployments.
+  - Red Hat Storage

 Benchmark ID:  RHEL-7
-Benchmark Version:  0.1.38
+Benchmark Version:  0.1.39

 XCCDF Version:  1.1